#

 </notification>

-- These logs don't contain full printouts of sent or received NETCONF messages.
+• These logs do not contain full printouts of sent or received NETCONF messages.

 Example: